pmartinolli/TTTTRPG/README.md

-# TTTTRPG
-**Timeline Tree of Tabletop Role-Playing Games, celebrating more than 40 years of game design innovations**
+# TTTTRPG - Timeline Tree of Tabletop Role-Playing Games

 [![DOI](https://zenodo.org/badge/207627479.svg)](https://zenodo.org/badge/latestdoi/207627479)

-Over 1000 ttrpg and 800 game designs, webbed through 1500 links.
-From 1974 to 2020.
+A timeline linking over 1000 tabletop role-playing games with over 800 game design innovations from 1974 to 2020.
+Coded in dot language and compiled with GraphViz, it is curated manually and it is part of a « On the Shoulders of Cloud Giants » set of projects aiming to record, analyze and understand the cultural transmission and citation practices in the TTRPG publishing industry.

 * Download the **[PDF poster](https://github.com/pmartinolli/TTTTRPG/blob/master/files/ttttrpg.pdf)** (4 Mo) (or the [condensed version](https://github.com/pmartinolli/TTTTRPG/blob/master/files/ttttrpg-condensed.pdf) without the innovations)